aws/aws-cli/proposals/source-install.md

   for that new requirement.

-In general, users cannot make the assumption that when upgrading versions of the AWS  CLI v2 that using the same environment and same build steps will always result in a successful install.
+In general, users cannot make the assumption that when upgrading versions of the AWS CLI v2, using the same environment and same build steps will always result in a successful install.
 If building from source in a CI/CD setting, users should pin to a specific version of the AWS CLI v2 code base using repository tags or a versioned source distribution